phreeza/manuscript_axon_potentials/doc/manuscript.md

 conduction velocity $v$\ =\ 4\ $\frac{\text{m}}{\text{s}}$ as inferred in the previous section, axial resistivity $r_L$\ =\ 1 $\Omega\text{m}$ and
 extracellular conductivity  $\sigma_e$\ =\ 0.33 $\frac{\text{S}}{\text{m}}$ as
-used in similar studies [@Gold2006Origin;@Holt1999Electrical], anatomical and physiological parameters $\sigma_n$\ =\ 500 µm, $\bar{n}$\ =\ 4000,
+used in studies of the cortex [@Gold2006Origin;@Holt1999Electrical], anatomical and physiological parameters $\sigma_n$\ =\ 500 µm, $\bar{n}$\ =\ 4000,
 $\bar{V}_{\text{spike}}$\ = 70 mV from [@carr90] and activation patterns for
 click stimulation from [@koppl97a;@Carr2016Role]: $\bar{\lambda}_\text{pulse}$\ =\ 3000